 Running Xcode UI Tests from Linux, using Docker

-This document describes how you can run Xcode UI Tests, such as the Facebook WebDriverAgent (or the Appium fork),
+This document describes how to run Xcode UI Tests, such as the Facebook WebDriverAgent (or the Appium fork),

-xcuitrunner command-line utility, using Docker containers on Linux.
+xcuitrunner command-line utility, running in a Docker container on Linux.

 usbmuxd, the USB multiplexer for iOS devices.

-xcuitrunner, the command-line utility that will actually launc the Xcode UI Test.
+xcuitrunner, the command-line utility that launches the Xcode UI Test.
 If you want to run multiple Xcode UI Tests in parallel, you can run start multiple containers running

 This document describes how to run the